CS2103JAN2017-T09-B3/main/docs/DeveloperGuide.md

 1. User requests to show the list of all tasks
 2. myPotato shows the list of all tasks
 1. User requests to save TaskList
-2. myPotato validate the filename and creates a file.
-Use case ends.
+2. myPotato validate the filename and creates a file Use case ends.

 **Extension**